http-party/http-server/.github/CONTRIBUTING.md

 1. Commit your changes.
   - See [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
 1. Push your changes to your fork.
-1. In your browser, navigate to [http-party/http-server](https://github.com/http-party/http-server).
-You should see a notification about your recent changes in your fork's branch, with a (green?) button to create a pull request.
-Click it.
+1. Now on [http-party/http-server](https://github.com/http-party/http-server), you should see a notification about your recent changes in your fork's branch, with a green button to create a pull request.
+Click the button.
 1. Describe your changes in detail here, following the template.
 Once you're satisfied, submit the form.
 1. Be patient while your PR is reviewed.
 This can take a while.
 We may request changes, but don't be afraid to question them.
 1. Your PR might become conflicted with the code in `master`.
 If this is the case, you will need to [update your PR](#up-to-date) and resolve your conflicts.